MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Fuel-Prices/README.md

 This station sells Super Unleaded for £1.23 and Premium Diesel for £1.32.
 Add this new station to the database.

-9. Delete all stations to the west of __A&C MacLean__.
+9. Delete all stations to the west of A&C MacLean.

+10. Display the names and prices of petrol and diesel of stations in postcode `GL7 5DS`.

-10. Write a query to display the id, name, postcode, latitude, longitude, openSun, closeSun.
+10. Write a query to display the id, name, postcode, latitude, longitude, and the Sunday opening times.
 Only include stations that open after 9&nbsp;am on a Sunday and is not a supermarket, or it closes before 5&nbsp;pm and has a carwash, or does not have toilets and is not on a motorway.
 Sort the results with the most northerly latitude first.